ngreifer/WeightIt/README.md

-used to generate the weights, as each of these other packages have their own, often challenging to navigate, syntax. `WeightIt` extends the capabilities of these packages to generate weights used to estimate the ATE, ATT, ATC, and other estimands for binary or multinomial treatments, and treatment effects for continuous treatments when available.
+used to generate the weights, as each of these other packages have their own, often challenging to navigate, syntax. `WeightIt` extends the capabilities of these packages to generate weights used to estimate the ATE, ATT, ATC, and other estimands for binary or multi-category treatments, and treatment effects for continuous treatments when available.
 In these ways, `WeightIt` does for weighting what `MatchIt` has done for matching, and `MatchIt` users will find the syntax familiar.

 For a complete vignette, see the [website](https://ngreifer.github.io/WeightIt/articles/WeightIt.html)